Army Jawan martyred in shelling by Pakistan

 In the firing, a civilian named Nayamatullah was also injured.
 The victim was hit by splinters of mortar shells, Chandan Kohli, Senior Superintendent of Police, Rajouri district said.
 He was evacuated immediately and is out of danger, the official also said.

-Meanwhile a fresh encounter was reported between security forces and terrorists in the wee hours of Thursday in Budgam district.
+Meanwhile, a fresh encounter was reported between security forces and terrorists in the wee hours of Thursday in Budgam district.
 This is the fourth encounter in the Valley since last Sunday.